-In Ref.
-[13], we analyze the moments of the accumulated reward over the interval [0,t] in a continuous-time Markov chain.
+In this paper [13], we analyze the moments of the accumulated reward over the interval (0, t) in a continuoustime Markov chain.
 We develop a numerical procedure to compute efficiently the normalized moments using the uniformization technique.
 Our algorithm involves auxiliary quantities whose convergence is analyzed, and for which we provide a probabilistic interpretation.

-5.9.
-The strongly confined Schrödinger-Poisson system for the transport of electrons in a nanowire
+5.17.
+The strongly confined Schrödinger-Poisson system for the transport of electrons in a nanowire.